Selected Web Resources For Political Science

 Holiday

-Dmitri/Frontier Justice: Cowboy Ethics & The Bush Doctrine Of
+Dmitri/Frontier Justice: Cowboy Ethics & The Bush Doctrine

-Thesis/Univ.
+Of Preemption/MA Thesis/Univ.
 Of Chicago/August 2003(pdf)

 http://www.holidayness.com/HDmitri_MAthesis.pdf

-An analysis of the use of an American popular culture
+An analysis of the use of an American popular

-use of military force in foreign policy.
+legitimize the preemptive use of military force in foreign

 J.

-Hoberman/It's Always 'High Noon' at the White House/NYT/April 25.2004
+Always 'High Noon' at the White House/NYT/April 25.2004

 Gary Cooper as the lone man of courage, dispensing